Sól (Germanic mythology): Merseburg Incantations

-One of the two Merseburg Incantations (the "horse cure"), recorded in Old High German, mentions Sunna, who is described as having a sister, Sinthgunt.
+One of the two Old High German Merseburg Incantations, dated to the 9th or 10th century, mentions Sunna, who is described as having a sister, Sinthgunt.
 The incantation describes how Phol and Wodan rode to a wood, and there Balder's foal sprained its foot.
 Sinthgunt sang charms, her sister Sunna sang charms, Friia sang charms, her sister Volla sang charms, and finally Wodan sang charms, followed by a verse describing the healing of the foal's bone.